 The Critical Literacy special interest group is co-convened by Kelly Stone at the University of Edinburgh and Jennifer Farrar at the University of Glasgow.

-If you would like to know more about the work of the group please email Kelly at email@example.com or Jennifer at firstname.lastname@example.org.
+If you would like to know more about the work of the group please email Kelly at email@example.com, Jennifer at firstname.lastname@example.org, or Navan at email@example.com.